lightly-ai/NvidiaTAOActiveLearning/README.md

 python mount.py
 ```

 Next, you need to specify all training configurations.
-The Nvidia TLT expects all training configurations in a `.txt` file which is stored in the `yolo_v4/specs/` directory.
+Nvidia TAO expects all training configurations in a `.txt` file which is stored in the `yolo_v4/specs/` directory.
 For the purpose of this tutorial **we provide an example in `yolo_v4_minneapple.txt`**.
 The most important differences to the example script provided by Nvidia are:
 - Anchor Shapes: We made the anchor boxes smaller since the largest bounding boxes in our dataset are only approximately 50 pixels wide.
 - Augmentation Config: We set the output width and height of the augmentations to 704 and 1280 respectively.
 This corresponds to the shape of our images.
 - Target Class Mapping: For transfer learning, we made a target class mapping from `car` to `apple`.
 This means that every time the model would now predict a car, it predicts an apple instead.